 Gamache, now retired as Chief of Homicide from the Surete du Quebec and living with Reine Marie in Three Pines, is bogged down in the midst of a mysterious poetry book.
 He sits on the Surprised by Joy bench above the village, unable to get beyond a certain page.
 There is a balm in Gilead...

 Parked beside him on the same bench, the worried artist Clara Morrow waits for an overdue date with her husband.
 Why hasn't he returned?
 They planned this meeting date a year before, when they embarked on a trial separation.
 On the hill overlooking Three Pines, she sits beside Armand Gamache, unwilling to request his help.
 Until finally she does.

 Beauvoir is still living and working in Montreal, handling his personal ghosts.
 When on a visit to his parents in law in Three Pines, he is asked by Gamache to help Clara find Peter, there is only one answer possible.
 Oui, patron.
 With some regret, he lets Annie go back to Montreal alone and joins Clara, Gamache and Myrna to seek the missing man.

 Like Penny's other works, this is much more than a cracking good mystery.
 Its echoes probe deep into the human condition.
 Seeking humour in the midst of horror.
 Following one's calling.
 Facing oneself.
 Not mistaking movement for progress.
 Nole timere.
 Only after facing down the fear comes the salve, the boon, the peace.

 Nole timere.
-Do not be afraid.
+Do not fear.
 The author will translate the Latin phrase.
 Or the French.
 Eventually.
 On the surface is the mystery, laced with humorous dialogue and gorgeous images of Quebec.
 This story is set amid the ferocious weather and landscape of a tiny settlement near the mouth of the St. Lawrence, on the remote Gaspe Peninsula.